merely-useful/py-rse/index.md

 > The reason is that when the shell sees the redirection,
 > it opens the file on the right of the `>` for writing,
 > which erases anything that file contained.
-> It then runs `sort`, which finds itself reading from a newly-empty file.
+> It then runs `sort`, which finds itself reading from a newly empty file.

 Creating intermediate files with names like `lengths.txt` and `sorted-lengths.txt` works, but keeping track of those files and cleaning them up when they're no longer needed is a burden.